tc39/notes/es7/2016-05/may-24.md

 YK: The alternatives are manual versions of the same thing, stack data structure or tramoline, these things have guaranteed space.
 I would be happy if these data structures are specced then I would be happy with STC over the engine's choice.

-AR: Those space gurantees don't apply to the general case.
+ARB: Those space gurantees don't apply to the general case.

 YK: Once  I notice I have unbounded input, I do a data structure version of the same problem.
 In all cases, I do know the cost model.
 I do not understand the cost model of PTC.